sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 11-06-2018

+- https://www.destroyallsoftware.com/blog/2017/the-biggest-and-weirdest-commits-in-linux-kernel-git-history octopus merge in git! (more than 2 parents)

 # 08-06-2018

 - https://medium.com/google-cloud/google-kubernetes-engine-load-testing-and-auto-scaling-with-locust-ceefc088c5b3 "workshop": playing with GKE and do some load-testing using Locust, then k8s auto-scaling